aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

 Updated my code in the category controller and the index of category.

 I macth my code with the given code in the instructions and updated the little code in the ProductRepository and Repository.cs file

+In my product.cs file i gave CoverType the Ctegory id so i fixed my mistake and corrected it to the CoverType id